Dubai World Cup Night 2025: Preview, Picks & Betting Tips

 One trainer, six runners — and a loaded hand.

-🏇 BET: Commissioner King from gate one is the most straightforward ticket in the race — inside draw, form horse, proven at the track.
-Diamond Dealer at a bigger price is the value play if Seemar’s barn fires.
+Bet: Commissioner King from gate one is the most straightforward ticket in the race.
+Inside draw, form horse, proven at the track.
+The value play is Diamond Dealer at a bigger number — if Seemar's streak of surprising at the right moment continues, the outsiders from his barn always warrant a small win bet.

 $1,000,000 Group 1 Dubai Kahayla Classic (Sponsored by Zabeel Feed Mill)